Who is Paulo Freire?

-Along with his contemporaries, like John Dewey, Freire pushed teachers and administrators to reconsider their role in learning.
-Are students vessels, needing only to be passively filled with facts and numbers to achieve competency?
-Or, are they active participants in a process built on equality, diversity, and critical thought?
-It was, and is, novel to consider students as learners and teachers.
+Freire challenges each of us to reconsider our role in learning.
+Are students merely vessels to be filled with facts and numbers, or are they active participants in a learning process built on equality, diversity, and critical thought?
+It was, and is, radical to consider students as both learners and teachers.

-At Freire Charter School, we believe students have much to learn and experience but, also, much to teach – to each other and our educators.
-This growth begins in the classroom and continues through the hallways and into our community.
-The students of Freire Wilmington carry the responsibility of their scholarship along with administrators, teachers, support staff, and parents.
+At Freire Wilmington, we believe that every member of our community—students, teachers, families and neighbors alike—has much to learn and experience, and also much to teach.
+This growth begins in our classrooms and continues out through our wider community and into the world.
 We believe this holistic approach, which values autonomy, equity, and community, honors the legacy of Paulo Freire.